ubuntu/snappy-playpen/wallpaperdownloader/README.md

  - The application is working fine.
 You can even change the downloads folder (by default inside snap directory) to a directory within the user's home folder.

 Known issues:
-  - Open 'downloads folder' button is not working.
+  - Open `downloads folder` button is not working.
 An exception is thrown:

       Error trying to open the Downloads directory.
 Error: Failed to show URI:file:/home/egarcia/snap/wallpaperdownloader/1/.wallpaperdownloader/downloads/)